 National Braille Press strives to present blind children and their parents with science books as early as possible.
 The precursors to scientific thinking usually begin with an early exposure to natural science such as toddler board books about wild animal families, early-reader books about the life cycles of butterflies and activity books with simple science experiments.
 This sparks natural curiosity and paves the way for future interest and exploration.

-The Touch the Stars astronomy book is a unique braille and large print book that helps whet the appetite for science for blind children.
+Reach for the Stars: Touch, Look, Listen, Learn is a unique ebook - with braille tactile overlays for the iPad - that helps whet the appetite for science for blind children.

 How Does Braille Complement Technology?

 An abundance of technical tools and gadgets is available to organize our lives, entertain us and connect us to home or work.
 For blind people, the benefits of technology are even greater as these new tools provide the basic ability to access information that was previously unavailable.